atropos-null/LS/py119/py119_spot.md

 Write a function `mine_location` that accepts a 2D array, and returns the location of the mine.
 The mine is represented as the integer 1 in the 2D array.
 Areas in the 2D array that are not the mine will be represented as 0s.

 The location returned should be an array where the first element is the row index, and the second element is the column index of the bomb location (both should be 0 based).
 All 2D arrays passed into your function will be square (NxN), and there will only be one mine in the array.
+Note: Struggled with this one.

 Examples:
 ```python